vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Mouse Input And DeltaTime.md

 The value we added on frame 2 was four times as large as frame 1, this makes no sense ☹️
 :::
 :::note
-#### Scenario 2: You move mouse 200px over a 20ms frame and 100px over a 40ms frame
+#### Scenario 2: You move mouse 200px over a 20ms frame, and then 100px over a 40ms frame
 ##### 🟢 Not scaling by deltaTime

 | Frame | Frame time | Movement | Added | Total   |